uber/ios-snapshot-test-case/README.md

 ## What it does

-A "snapshot test case" takes a configured `UIView` or `CALayer` and uses the necessary UIKit or Core Animation methods generate an image snapshot of its contents.
+A "snapshot test case" takes a configured `UIView` or `CALayer` and uses the necessary UIKit or Core Animation methods to generate an image snapshot of its contents.
 It compares this snapshot to a "reference image" stored in your source code repository and fails the test if the two images don't match.